 I already posted this on Facebook.
-But I feel like I need to put it up here.
-And by this time, much more detailed.
+But I feel like I needed to post a blog about it.
+And by this time, much with more details.
 So to all who have been asking and/or want to know how our Cebu trip went, here it goes:

-The day before this trip, I was somewhere in Quezon City for our store’s late Christmas party.
-I did drink.
+The day before this trip, I was somewhere in Quezon City for our store’s late Christmas party where I did drink.
 I still wanted to drink.
-But I had to leave my friend’s house at 2:00am if I like to not miss my 7:00am flight.
-When I went home, feeling a bit tipsy and without any sleep at all, I grabbed my backpack and did a little touch up.
+But I had to leave my friend’s house by 2:00am if I like to not miss my 7:00am flight.
+When I went home, feeling a bit tipsy and without any sleep at all, I grabbed my backpack and spirnt all the way to the airport.

 We reached Kawasan Falls at 4:30pm just to eat and have a dip (we’ve been traveling for almost half a day and we felt sticky already so we thought we needed to take a bath!)
 There was an environmental fee of P20, and a 10-minute walk from the road to the actual location of the falls.
 You can ride a habal habal going there but I suggest you to walk.
 I swear, walk.
 Because when I was walking going to the falls, I never felt how heavy my bag was because the river that was a few meters away from me was enchanting.
 The sound, the smell, and the view itself!
 You know that feeling when you’re starting to hear the sound of the falling water?
 It was beyond words.
 And when I finally saw it.. good boy!